tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 that participants put more effort into the task under this condition, or perhaps this is an artifact of the way that the task was presented.
-However, this effect was relatively small and thus should be explored in future research to better understand its underlying mechanisms.
+However, this effect was relatively small and thus should be explored in future research to confidently establish its existence.
 Furthermore, the magnitude of the effect size of this manipulation should be examined to better understand the practical implications of goal difficulty for energy conservation.

 The large and significant effect of calculator use, consistent across both experiments, underscores the crucial role of tools that individuals